Like all guitar players, I spend more time than I should thinking about tonewoods.

 As you might guess, these two are pretty similar.
 In looks and in tone they share a lot of the same properties.
 The differences are subtle and you may have to look close to find them.

 There’s less upkeep with rosewood, as it’s naturally more oily and less porous.
-You’ll also notice a smoother appearance when up close, compared to jatoba.
+Jatoba doesn’t look as smooth or glossy as rosewood, either, when I compared them side-by-side.

 Maple vs Jatoba